Duchy of Lancaster

 The estates and jurisdiction known as the Duchy of Lancaster have belonged to the reigning Sovereign as Duke of Lancaster since 1399.

-Why is Her Majesty The Queen referred to as the Duke of Lancaster and not the Duchess of Lancaster?
+Why was Her Majesty The Queen referred to as the Duke of Lancaster and not the Duchess of Lancaster?

 Historically, Queen Victoria considered that the title ‘Duke’ was the proper title for the holder of a Dukedom whether man or woman, that of Duchess being a courtesy title for the consort of a Duke.
-Today, Her Majesty The Queen is sometimes referred to as the Duke of Lancaster.
-However, the use of the title is considered to be dependent upon the pleasure of the reigning monarch and is not used on official or formal documents or on occasions.
+Throughout Her reign, Queen Elizabeth was also sometimes referred to as the Duke of Lancaster.
+However, the use of the title is considered to be dependent upon the pleasure of the reigning monarch and is not used on official or formal documents or on state occasions.

 Who runs the Duchy?

 The Duchy is administered on behalf of the Sovereign by the Chancellor of the Duchy of Lancaster and the Clerk of the Council.
 Recent Chancellors have delegated some functions, including management of the Duchy’s assets, to a body called the Duchy Council.
 The members of the Duchy Council are appointed by the Sovereign on the advice of the Chancellor.
 The principal officers who carry out day-to-day duties are:

 The Clerk of the Council (the Chief Executive Officer)